ckdrew670/gatsby-base-template/README.md

 ## Plugins

-The Gatsby default theme comes with some popular plugins added (see the `gatsby-config.js` file for the full list).
+The Gatsby default theme comes with some useful plugins added (see the `gatsby-config.js` file for the full list).
 You'll need to run `npm install` to install them.

 You can easily add extra plugins from Gatsby's vast library using `npm install {plugin-name}`.
 Then go and update your `gatsby-config.js` plugins list to include the new plugin: